scotthansonde/wordlandBaseline/README.md

 WordLand Baseline has only been tested on a self-hosted WordPress site and not at wordpress.com.
 When finished it will become a full-fledged WordPress theme.

-## How to use while under developemnt
+## How to use while under development

 1. Download and install the [Retrospect](https://wordpress.com/theme/retrospect) theme
    - Retrospect is not available from the Add Themes page on the WordPress dashboard